MelnykovM/Readnocry/README.md

 ## 🚀 About Me

 Hi!
-I am Mihail Melnykov, I am a Software Engineer hailing from Ukraine with 3 years comertilal expirience.
+I am Mihail Melnykov, I am a Software Engineer hailing from Ukraine.
 Equipped with a blend of robust analytical, technical, and soft skills.
 Since 2021, I have been actively involved in enterprise projects, specializing in Java development.

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mihail-melnykov-266513124/)